centrahq/api-documentation/source/guides/shop-api/payment-method-flows.md

 }
 ```

-The `affiliateHtml` is supposed to be injected for the customer for running Google Analytics tracking and other custom script the client needs to run on the receipt.
+The `affiliateHtml` is supposed to be injected for the customer to run Google Analytics tracking and other custom scripts that the client needs to run on the receipt.

 ### 4. Error